steveu/urm.st/content/collections/projects/1-bytemark-cloud.md

 ---
-title: Bytemark Panel
+title: Bytemark Cloud
-slug: bytemark-panel
+slug: bytemark-cloud
 class: bytemark inverse
 description:
   - A single page JavaScript application (AngularJS) which I've been heavily involved in since 2014.
 From Product Management of features, UX research and UI design, through to frontend development and Node tooling.